 The goals of the founding partners were, and continue to be, helping clients derive value from CDF attorneys’ big law experience, creating an entrepreneurial context for legal counsel, and nurturing client-attorney relationships fueled by flexibility, efficiency, responsiveness, and creativity.

 Today, CDF has close to 50 labor, employment, and immigration attorneys practicing collaboratively, from five offices across the state, on cases that have shaped labor and employment law in California.

 Counsel to California Employers

 Being a California employer demands being prepared for the unexpected and often the unprecedented.
-CDF attorneys counsel employers as a tight-knit group of dedicated, decisive, diverse and dynamic professionals in tune with labor, employment, and immigration concerns across the state.
+CDF attorneys counsel employers as a tight-knit group of dedicated, decisive, and diverse professionals in tune with employment-related concerns in the state.